sucharitabi/wine-review-analysis/README.md

 - **Libraries**: Pandas, NumPy, Matplotlib, Seaborn

 ## Key Insights
-- Refer to the `insights and findings.pages` file in the outputs folder.
+- Refer to the `insights and findings.docs` file in the outputs folder.

 ## How to Run the Project
 1. Open the Jupyter Notebook file (`wine_eda.ipynb`).
 2. Follow the steps for data cleaning, analysis, and visualization.

-## Contact
-For queries, contact: sucharitabiswas184@gmail.com